-2020 Accredited Online Fire Science Degrees
+2023 Best Online Fire Science Degrees

 Overview of Online Fire Science Degrees

-The online associate degree in fire science can help students secure positions as firefighters and fire investigators.
+An online associate degree in fire science can help students secure positions as firefighters and fire investigators.
 Courses in building codes, regulations, and fire protections systems discuss the ways in which the risk of fire in the built environment can be mitigated, while classes in fire behavior and fire science discuss the spread of fire and combustion during various fire situations.

-The online bachelor’s degree program in fire science may be used to enter the career track and advance more quickly into fire chief or administrator positions.
+An online bachelor’s degree program in fire science may be used to enter the career track and advance more quickly into fire chief or administrator positions.
 The bachelor’s degree covers the same foundational topics as the associate program in areas like fire science, fire prevention, and emergency response, but bachelor's students also learn about managing public service organizations, hiring fire response personnel, and the legal issues involved in emergency services.

-The online master's degree in fire science covers management issues involved in emergency administration.
+An online master's degree in fire science covers management issues involved in emergency administration.
 Graduates may become administrators in fire departments or other emergency response settings, or they may be able to work in research positions.
 Additional education may also allow professionals to be promoted more quickly within a fire station, from entry-level firefighter to lieutenant or even fire chief.

 Students should contact the firefighting agencies in the state where they hope to work in order to learn about the type of academic programs their state prefers.
 The National Fire Academy offers standardized national training and also offers information about two- and four-year fire science and emergency response programs across the United States.

 Online Bachelor's Degrees in Fire Science